SaleemKamaludin/SaleemKamaludin.github.io/about.md

 # About Me

 Hello, I’m **Saleem Kamaludin**, an educator in  Mathematics and Computer Science with a passion for teaching, research, and mentoring students at all levels.
-My work spans **graph theory, discrete mathematics, and applied computing**, and I am deeply engaged in developing accessible resources to support learning and exploration in mathematics.
+My work spans **graph theory, discrete mathematics, algebraic topology and applied computing**, and I am deeply engaged in developing accessible resources to support learning and exploration in mathematics.

 ---